-I had just joined my local JLD committee (the South Hampshire JLD), as their representative for the local law society and at JLD national committee meetings, and, after just one JLD national committee meeting (NC), found myself running for the executive committee (EC).
+I had just joined my local JLD committee (South Hampshire JLD) as their representative for the local law society and at JLD national committee meetings, and, after just one JLD national committee meeting (NC), found myself running for the executive committee (EC).

 I had loved the debate and the interest that was shown at NC and knew immediately that I wanted to get involved more.
 The people involved are not people looking to improve their CVs but those who care about our profession and the place of junior lawyers in it.